rdgrainger/Roco222-Journal/Robotic-Arm.md

 https://github.com/rdgrainger/roco222-journal/blob/master/DC-Motor-Project%20resources/20180110_141118000_iOS.MOV

+To control the arm proper, it is neccessary to input the following ros commands:

+> rosparam set robot_description -t models/robot-arm.urdf
+This tells ros that the urdf file held in the 'models' directory will be used to describe the robot.
+Rviz will therefore be able to load this.

+> rosrun robot_state_publisher robot_state_publisher
+Starts the node to let us control the robot state.

+> rosrun joint_state_publisher joint_state_publisher _use_gui:=true

+Starts the joint_state_publisher node with a gui that has sliders to control servos

 Now to create code that will enable us to control the arm servos themselves.
 We realised we would have to setup more servos in the code as we are now working with three.
 I have named them after the URDF servo names.
 We had to adjust the int angle for each servo to match the degrees covered by each servo in the URDF.
 For example, one of our servos has a range of 3.14-6.28 radians (i.e. 180-360 degrees).
 This needed to be converted to 0-180 in the code.

 *Code:*
 https://github.com/rdgrainger/roco222-journal/blob/master/DC-Motor-Project%20resources/Arm%20control.txt

+The line: msg.position[2] * 180/6.28 converts to the correct range.

 *Video of operation:*